WMS Oil Separator Catch Cans

 How does the oil separator work?

 The WMS oil separators use coalescing filtration to remove the oil and water vapours, leaving clear air for the engine to breathe.
 Coalescing filters are common in industrial applications like air compressors.
-Basically the oil droplets collect on fibres inside main chamber and become larger until they fall out the bottom into the can.
-Air then flows upwards and swirls around the plates causing any excess oil and vapour to separate.
+Basically the oil vapour flows into the can where large oil droplets fall out in the main chamber.
+Air then flows upwards past a swirl plate and into the coalescing chamber where oil is further separated to leave clear air to return to the engine.

 Why a WMS system instead of a small oil separator?